OpenSourceWorkflow/tabs/README.md

 # Notice
-This is a mirror of https://github.com/markusfalk/tabs because I started on some fixing
+This is a mirror of https://github.com/markusfalk/tabs because I started some fixing

 tabs
 ====